RedisLabs/redislabs-docs/content/rs/concepts/memory-performance/_index.md

 weight: $weight
 alwaysopen: false
 categories: ["RS"]
+aliases: [
+    /rs/concepts/memory-architecture/_index.md,
+    /rs/concepts/memory-architecture/_index/,
+    /rs/administering/designing-production/performance/_index.md,
+    /rs/administering/designing-production/performance/_index./,
+    /rs/concepts/memory-performance/_index.md,
+    /rs/concepts/memory-performance/_index/,

+]
 ---
 Redis Enterprise Software has multiple mechanisms in its architecture to help optimize storage and performance.

 ## Memory limits

-Database memory limits define the maximum size your database can reach across all database replicas and [shards]({{<relref "rs/concepts/terminology/.md#redis-instance-shard">}}) on the cluster.
+Database memory limits define the maximum size your database can reach across all database replicas and [shards]({{<relref "rs/concepts/terminology.md#redis-instance-shard">}}) on the cluster.
 This limit includes data values, keys, module data, and overhead for other features.
 Your memory limit will also determine the number of shards you'll need.

 There are a number of factors to consider when sizing your database:

-- dataset size: you want your limit to be above your dataset size to leave room for overhead.
+- **dataset size**: you want your limit to be above your dataset size to leave room for overhead.
-- database throughput: high throughput needs a higher memory limit.
+- **database throughput**: high throughput needs a higher memory limit.
-- modules: using modules with your database consumes more memory.
+- [**modules**]({{<relref "/modules/_index.md">}}): using modules with your database consumes more memory.
-- database clustering: spreading your data into shards across multiple nodes means you cannot disable clustering or reduce the number of shards later.
+- [**database clustering**]({{<relref "/rs/concepts/high-availability/clustering.md">}}): spreading your data into shards across multiple nodes means you cannot disable clustering or reduce the number of shards later.
-- database replication: enabling replication doubles memory consumption
+- [**database replication**]({{<relref "/rs/concepts/high-availability/replication.md">}}): enabling replication doubles memory consumption
-- Active-Active replication: enabling Active-Active replication requires double the memory of regular replication, which can be up to four times(4x) the original data size.
+- [**Active-Active replication**]({{<relref "/rs/administering/designing-production/active-active.md">}}): enabling Active-Active replication requires double the memory of regular replication, which can be up to four times(4x) the original data size.

-For more information on memory limits, see [Memory management with Redis Enterprise Software]({{<relref "/rs/concepts/memory-architecture/memory-management.md">}}) or [Database memory limits]({{<relref "content/rs/concepts/memory-architecture/memory-limit.md">}}).
+For more information on memory limits, see [Memory management with Redis Enterprise Software]({{<relref "/rs/concepts/memory-architecture/memory-management.md">}}) or [Database memory limits]({{<relref "/rs/concepts/memory-architecture/memory-limit.md">}}).

 ## Eviction policies